 furthering SCE's mission and presence in the community.

 Please join us in thanking them for their efforts!

 The Sherman Chamber Ensemble

 The New York Times described a performance by the Sherman Chamber Ensemble as "the Platonic ideal of a chamber music concert."
-Hailed by the Danbury News-Times as "a regional treasure," the Sherman Chamber Ensemble is dedicated to bringing world-class musicians to our communities and schools to perform a diverse range of music in a way that is intimate and inclusive.
+Hailed by the Danbury News-Times as "a regional treasure," the Sherman Chamber Ensemble is dedicated to bringing world-class musicians to our communities and schools to perform a diverse range of music.

 The unique composition of the Sherman Chamber Ensemble allows it to offer its audiences a wide-ranging mix of the traditional chamber music repertoire and the best of contemporary classical music, along with a generous dash of "crossover" music from jazz and popular genres.
 Audiences and performers have enjoyed the challenge of works by less familiar composers like Toru Takemitsu and unusual offerings like George Crumb's Voice of the Whale.
 Twentieth century composers such as Piazzolla, Schikele, Diamond and Ryden are a staple of SCE performances.
 Recent programs have introduced audiences to the music of the Mexican Baroque and the Sephardic tradition.